Toms River Regional Schools: History

+With the opening of Intermediate South in September 2005, constructed at a cost of $27 million, all sixth grade classes were shifted from the district's 12 elementary schools to the three middle schools in order to alleviate overcrowding.
+Also at that time, Intermediate West was renamed Intermediate North.

 After the Seaside Park School District closed in 2010, a sending / receiving relationship was established to allow students in grades K-6 from Seaside Park to attend the Toms River Schools.
 In 2017, the Appellate Division affirmed a decision by the New Jersey Department of Education allowing students from Seaside Park the option of attending school for grades K-6 in either Toms River or in the Lavallette School District, under the terms of a dual sending/receiving relationship.
 The Lavallette district had actively supported the proposal when the original petition was submitted in 2015 and the Appellate Division rejected the objections raised by the Toms River district, noting that no protest had been made when Seaside Park had submitted its original petition.

-Toms River Regional Schools has denied continued outside requests for racially insensitive mascots depicting Native Americans to be retired, including the Toms River High School South Indians, Toms River Intermediate South Seminoles, and Washington Street Elementary School Warriors.